Mukela12/EduDeals-React-Native-App-FYP/README.md

 ## Student Discount Application

 ### Use-case Diagram
-The roles of the users include Student and Business.
-The company mobile application's primary tasks are order taking and product management.
+The roles of the users include Student and Business, each role has two separate mobile applications.
+The business mobile application's primary tasks are order-taking and product management.
 The mobile application for students has the following
-features: looking through coupons, examining the goods or services that a company offers, adding discounted goods to your cart, paying for them, placing an order, and performing database search for a discount by a business.
+features: looking through coupons, examining the goods or services that a company offers, adding discounted goods to your cart, paying for them, placing an order, and performing a database search for a discount by a business.

 ![image](https://github.com/Mukela12/EduDeals-React-Native-App-FYP/assets/65640620/2b1b0b22-92cd-4426-814e-801c5ef1ba4f)